hzhu212/SublimeTableEditor/README.md

-# This package is no more supported.
-I moved to vim.
+This package is a continuation of the unmaintained [SublimeTableEditor package by vkocubinsky](https://github.com/vkocubinsky/SublimeTableEditor).
+Because [he](https://github.com/vkocubinsky) neither made me a collaborator nor transferred his repo, This is only a fork turned to a source repository.
+I had to readded all Issues from his repo by hand and merged all open Pull requests.

 # Table Editor

 ## Overview

-*Table Editor* is a package for the *Sublime Text 2* and *Sublime Text 3* editor for edit text tables.
+*Table Editor* is a package for *Sublime Text 3* editor for edit text tables. *Table Editor* allow on easy way edit text table, it allows:
-*Table Editor* is has almost the same keys as Emacs-org mode table editor.

-*Table Editor* allow on easy way edit text table, it allows:

 - navigate with tab/shift tab
 - insert/delete row